irishtek-solutions/kong-gateway/plugins/security/ip-restriction/README.md

 1. Navigate to this directory
 2. Make sure you have deck [installed](https://docs.konghq.com/deck/latest/installation/)
 3. Make sure you can connect: `deck gateway ping --headers Kong-Admin-Token:<token> --kong-addr http://<kong-admin-endpoint>` should return a successful response `Successfully connected to Kong!
 Kong version:  3.5.0.0`
-4. Run deck sync: `deck gateway sync --headers Kong-Admin-Token:kong --kong-addr http://<kong-admin-endpoint> --select-tag *name*-example kong.yaml`
+4. Run deck sync: `deck gateway sync --headers Kong-Admin-Token:kong --kong-addr http://<kong-admin-endpoint> --select-tag ip-restriction-example kong.yaml`
+5. Proxy to the endpoint, (plugin is now enabled) using insomnia or `curl http://<kong-proxy-endpoint>:<port>/ip-restriction`.
+Test to see if I can now access the API. you should get `Error.
+You are denied.` error message.

 ## Installation using KIC